shrideio/shoebox/README.md

     No comment on that, you are in charge of everything.

 Either way, be mindful of the law of diminishing returns.
-For example, the premium payed for an extra storage on a VPS may equalize the VPS rental cost with a dedicated server monthly fee.
+For example, the premium paid for extra storage on a VPS may equalize the VPS rental cost with a dedicated server monthly fee.
 The same is true for the dedicated server option, as the cost may eventually grow to the point where it is more reasonable to purchase the services from a cloud service provider.
 In short, do back-of-the-napkin-math.

-_** Considering the low budget theme prevailing throughout this setup it is very likely that the same machine hosting the services will be used for hosting a testing environment.
-Therefore, take into account that factor when selecting a physical host.
-On a side note, even a host with the minimal system requirements should be capable enough to be moderately used for testing purposes._

-_*** The setup with minor adjustments applied to the scripts should work on any other popular Linux distributive.
-However, it was tested and staged on CentOS 7.0, that is why it is mentioned as a  requirement._

 ### Q/A

 - I know a better way, how can I help?

-    We are no Linux gurus, Docker experts or technical writing virtuosos, therefore, you are more than welcome to contribute, and we would be more than happy to receive any constructive critique or new ideas how to improve.
+    We are no Linux gurus, Docker experts or technical writing virtuosos, therefore, you are more than welcome to contribute, and we would be more than happy to receive any constructive criticism or new ideas on how to improve.
 Open a PR or file an issue ticket, we will do our best to respond as soon as possible.

 - Is there any downside or deficiency of this setup?

     It is a single machine configuration incapable of running on a cluster.
 That potentially may become a problem when the host is busy with several build jobs and the rest of the services suffer from performance degradation.
 That is a high priority issue and it should be solved once the setup is made deployable on a Kubernetes cluster.

     If the technology or framework of your choice does not support Docker containerization or the right tooling is not provided out of the box the CI service cannot be used as its features based on the Docker build pipeline.
-This maybe solved in the future by including [Jenkins CI](https://jenkins.io/) as an alternative.
+This may be solved in the future by including [Jenkins CI](https://jenkins.io/) as an alternative.

- - What are the plans for future?
+ - What are the plans for the future?

-    As it is mentioned above, this setup is definitely going to be modified in order to be cable running teh services on a Kubernetes cluster, however we need to acquaint ourselves with the technology first.
+    As it is mentioned above, this setup is going to be modified in order to be a cable running the services on a Kubernetes cluster, however we need to acquaint ourselves with the technology first.

     We will do our best to maintain the documentation and scripts up-to-date and add new CI configurations for different technologies as the need arises (you are more than welcome to contribute).